 Deception Island.
-It’s an island of doom where the worst acts of human nature played out on its shores.
+It's an island of doom where the worst acts of human nature played out on the shores of Antarctica.
 A land of slaughter and blood situated on an active volcano waiting to erupt.
 And yet today it is one of the most eerily beautiful places in the world.

 The dark day contributed to the scene.
 Grey skies and snow falling it was the perfect setting to quietly walk and contemplate our actions.